Datapack-Registry/specification/docs/naming_conventions.md

             ├─ reset.mcfunction
             └─ <...>
                └─ <advancement name>
+                  ├─ <additional functions...>.mcfunction
                   └─ trigger.mcfunction
 ```

-- `<...>` The advancement can also be nested inside sub directories.
-The folder structure should be the same.
+- `<...>` The advancment can also be nested in subdirectories.
+The directory structure should be the same to avoid naming collisions.
-- `<namespace>:advancement/reset` This function should be called by the `#minecraft:load.json` file when the Datapack is started.
-All advancements for each player will get reset by this function.
+- `<namespace>:advancement/reset` This function should be called from the `#minecraft:load.json` file when the datapack is started.
+All advancements for each player are reset by this function.
+- `<namespace>:advancement/<...>/<advancement name>/<additional functions...>` These functions should be specific to this advancement and not complex.
-- `<namespace>:advancement/<...>/<advancement>/trigger` This function should be called by the `<namespace>:<...>/<advancement name>.json` when the advancement triggers and serves as entry point to call other functions from there.
-Do not put complex logic into this function.
+- `<namespace>:advancement/<...>/<advancement name>/trigger` This function should be called from the `<namespace>:<...>/<advancement name>.json` file when the advancement is triggered, and serves as an entry point from which to call other functions.
+There should be no complex logic built into this function.

+> [!NOTE]
+> Sometimes an advancement needs additional functions for the actual functionality.
+If this is the case, we do not want the user to separate the functionality from the actual advancement, as this functionality should still be part of the actual advancement.
+If this functionality is not part of the actual advancement, then you should use the [simple structure](#simple-structure) and move the functionality to another location within your application.
+This ensures a clean structure.

 ### Scoreboards
 If your datapack creates scoreboards, the following directory structure should exist: